Packageflash.data

 Limitations of the encrypted local store

-The data in the encrypted local store is protected by the user’s operating system account credentials.
+The data in the encrypted local store is protected by the user's operating system account credentials.
 Other entities cannot access the data in the store unless they can login as that user.
 However, the data is not secure against access by other applications run by an authenticated user.
 Thus, data that your application may want to keep secret from users, such as keys used for licensing or digital rights management, is not secure.
 The ELS is not an appropriate location for storing such information.
-It is only an appropriate place for storing a user’s private data, such as passwords.
+It is only an appropriate place for storing a user's private data, such as passwords.
+Note that the relevant user will normally have the access rights to be able to view the key that AIR uses to secure their ELS files.

 Data in the ELS can be lost for a variety of reasons.
 For example, the user could uninstall the application and delete the encrypted file.
 Or, the publisher ID could be changed as a result of an update.
 Thus the ELS should be treated as a private cache, not permanent data storage.